 we are king youngblood

-King Youngblood has a singular mission: grab alt-rock by the collar and drag it into the willing arms of a new generation of rock fans fueling the unstoppable resurgence of rock.
-Led by 21-year-old Cameron Lavi-Jones, King Youngblood’s music is where the future of “rock music” is heading according to many top music industry leaders and taste-makers including producer Adam Kasper (Foo Fighters, Pearl Jam, Nirvana, Queens of the Stone Age, Eddie Vedder, Dave Grohl, and Soundgarden) and London Bridge studio owner and producer Eric Lilavois (Ayron Jones, Smokey Brights, My Chemical Romance, Pearl Jam, Macklemore, Death Cab For Cutie).
+Cameron Lavi-Jones with his long-time partner in crime, bassist Hamoon Milininia have a singular mission: grab alt-rock by the collar and drag it into the willing arms of a new generation of rock fans fueling the unstoppable resurgence of rock.
+Led by 22-year-old Cameron Lavi-Jones, King Youngblood’s music is where the future of “rock music” is heading according to many top music industry leaders and taste-makers including producer Adam Kasper (Foo Fighters, Pearl Jam, Nirvana, Queens of the Stone Age, Eddie Vedder, Dave Grohl, and Soundgarden) and London Bridge studio owner and producer Eric Lilavois (Ayron Jones, Smokey Brights, My Chemical Romance, Pearl Jam, Macklemore, Death Cab For Cutie).

 King Youngblood’s sound incorporates a unique blend of alt-rock, Indie-rock and pop-rock ballads, both live and looped drums, hook-laden and anthemic arena rock choruses and lyrics overflowing with intersectionality and social justice messages.
 The songs stand strong full electric as well as unplugged, stripped down to Lavi-Jones singing with an acoustic guitar or adding his band mates on acoustic cello and bass.
 King Youngblood’s sound is rooted in the tradition of current and very successful Rock, Alt-Rock, Indie-rock and Pop-Rock artist like Foo Fighters, Cage the Elephant, 30 Seconds to Mars, The Killers, My Chemical Romance, Fall Out Boy, Panic at the Disco, Twenty One Pilots, Foster the People, Weezer, Gang of Youths, Royal Blood, Fever 333 and even on a guitar driven energy and social justice message level of Tom Morello’s Rage Against the Machine.
 The social justice element to Lavi-Jones’ writing resonates with the fans of other bands and artists who are speaking up about Black Lives Matters and our current political climate.